Kelly Shea Kelly Shea

 For many women, testing hormones at a single point in the menstrual cycle is sufficient.
 In other cases, symptoms fluctuate enough that we need to map hormone patterns across the cycle to fully understand what is happening.

-When DUTCH Cycle Mapping Is Recommended:
+When adding DUTCH Cycle Mapping to DUTCH Complete Is Recommended:

 • Infertility or fertility challenges